Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/README.md

 - Retrieving and being able to add, update and remove Time Series instances.
 - Retrieving and being able to make changes to the Time Series Insights environment types, such as creating, updating and deleting Time Series types.
 - Retrieving and being able to make changes to the Time Series Insights hierarchies, such as creating, updating and deleting Time Series hierarchies.
-- Querying raw events, computed series and aggregate series
+- Querying raw events, computed series and aggregate series.

 [Source Code][tsi_client_src] | [Package (NuGet)][tsi_nuget] | [Product documentation][tsi_product_documentation] | [Samples][tsi_samples]